adelaalfar/play-form-kludge/README.md

     setters has [well documented problems](http://www.manning-sandbox.com/thread.jspa?messageID=143570&#143570).
     So please do not spend time improving this sample code by getting rid of the getters and setters.

+  * Why no tests?
+It would have been cool to provide automated testing, but I was unsure of what tests would run in a manner that could adequately assess the correctness of the reimplementation and also not require changes themselves as part of a reimplementation.
+So, I bailed.

 Playing with the application
 ----------------------------